learn-co-students/javascript-intro-to-looping-bootcamp-prep-000/README.md

 ## Introduction

 Sometimes, we need to do things repeatedly in life - our daily routines, for example.
 We wake up every morning.
-We got to work or school repeatedly.
+We go to work or school repeatedly.
 We repeatedly decide what to watch next on YouTube/Netflix.

 In programming, we also often need to complete tasks repeatedly.
 Say we wanted